Home | The Boat | First Mate | Admiral | Guestbook

 In my cabin by the steps to the pilothouse It's a great nook and fits my spotlight so it's always available

-In the pilothouse, starboard side Powers my 12-volt adapter for the GPS, and with a splitter, the computer when underway
+In the pilothouse, starboard side Powers my Garmin GPSMAP 76 series, and with a splitter, the computer when underway

 Next to be installed: a double unit on the port side for the computer.

-It is more than likely that I could manage without the plethora I've got at present, however I rather prefer a life of convenience and comfort.
-They have been accumulated/installed over the six years I've owned Seaweed.
+It is more than likely that I could manage without the plethora of cigarette outlets I have at present.
+I rather prefer a life of convenience and comfort.
+These have been accumulated and been installed over the six years I have owned Seaweed.
 None came with the boat and all are in use if not daily, at least once per week.

 Sure, I could have installed fewer, but this is home and I want her comfortable.
-I'm assuming in your home you've got all the enhancements by your favorite chair?
+I am assuming in your home you have all the enhancements by your favorite chair?
 There will be a side table, a lamp, a place for the television zapper/flipper, your cup, a plate of snacks, perhaps a few magazines, a book or three, and maybe a kit to tie some flies for your next fishing expedition.

-In other words, you're comfortable and have everything within reach.
+In other words, you are comfortable and have everything within reach.
 I do too, and my view is outstanding.
 Plus, if I wish to see new scenery I can start the engine, raise the anchor and be underway in less than 15 minutes.
 Life does not get much better!

 Boats become homes -- at least ones that are lived aboard long term.
 In the six years I've owned Seaweed, I've made a few changes/alterations.
 Some cost nothing but time, and others, well, others were $$$.
 But none of these items came with the model initially and all add to my life and happiness quotient.